laura-riedel/ML-IDA-1-final-project/README.md

 You have been asked to develop a model that predicts the burnt forest area as accurately as possible from the given data.

 ## Repo Structure
-- documents: task description, additional literature
+- documents: task description documents
 - src:
     - data:
         - fires.csv: the data
         - README.md: explanation of features in database
     - additional_functions.py: outsourced functions for cleaner looking notebooks
     - data_exploration.ipynb: notebook exploring the data + finding preprocessing steps
-    - models.ipynb: notebook implementing + comparing models
+    - models.ipynb: notebook implementing & comparing models + final thoughts